 For example, you might want your accounts folder to only be accessible to your finance team but not the rest of your team, or your HR folder to be accessible only to your HR director, or your sales and customer success teams to have shared access on each of their team folders.

-Users: In order to manage folder permissions, you must be an Administrator or a Member who has been given ‘edit’ permission by your Administrator.
+Users: In order to manage folder permissions, you must be an Administrator or a Full Member who has been given ‘edit’ permission by your Administrator.

 How to access and use the folder manager

 Note: If it’s the first time you’ve visited this page, you will see the “All Members” group.
-This is a default group which is assigned to all folders and having this group assigned means that all admins and members can see your folder and the workflows within it.
+This is a default group that is assigned to all folders and having this group assigned means that all admins and members can see your folder and the workflows within it.
 You can remove this group if you want to restrict access to only selected users or other groups.

 Assign a user and set permissions